 For answers to these important questions you will need to do the research, talk to your financial advisor, consider your health and that of your spouse, and run the numbers using the SSCalc.net Social Security calculator.

-The calculator provides you and a spouse with estimated real and discounted Social Security retirement benefits and investment gains on those benefits to age 100.
+The calculator provides you and a spouse with estimated real and discounted Social Security retirement and survivor benefits and investment gains on those benefits.

 Input dates of birth and projected starting benefits from your latest Social Security statements or one of the calculators available at www.ssa.gov.

 Calculations are completed to age 100 or ages that you input.